omnetpp/omnetpp/doc/src/userguide/launcher.rst

    simulation from the launch dialog in case those were not set from the INI file.

 -  :guilabel:`Output options`: Various options can be set regarding simulation output.
 These checkboxes may be in one of three states: checked (on), unchecked (off), and grayed (unspecified).
-When a checkbox is the grayed state, the launcher lets the corresponding configuration option from the INI file to take effect.
+When a checkbox is in the grayed state, the launcher lets the corresponding configuration option from the INI file take effect.

 -  Clicking on the :guilabel:`More >>>` link will reveal additional controls.